DevExpress-Examples/blazor-dxgrid-customize-exported-document/README.md

 Allows you to filter exported data.

 **[SheetName](https://docs.devexpress.com/Blazor/DevExpress.Blazor.GridXlExportOptions.SheetName)**
-Specifies a name of the sheet in the result document.
+Specifies a name of the sheet in the resulting document.

 ## Files to Look At